Blog

 Transportation: The Hidden Tax of Time, Car Dependence, and Volatility

-Transportation is not just a commute.
-For many households it is a stack of unavoidable costs, weak alternatives, and low-choice markets that make work access feel like a tollbooth.
+Transportation is a stack of unavoidable costs, weak alternatives, and low-choice markets that can make work access feel like a tollbooth.

 One small action: Ask: Which rule would reduce transportation captivity fastest here?
 Do: pick one of these three - all-in pricing, insurance spike review, or fair repair access.
 Share: send that one ask to a commuter, organizer, or local official.